solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

         verify_leaf(cpi_ctx, root, old_leaf, index)?;
     }

-    // Hash the new message + sender's public key to create the new leaf node let new_leaf = keccak::hashv(&[new_message.as_bytes(), ctx.accounts.sender.key().as_ref()]).to_bytes();
+    // Hash the new message + sender’s public key to create the new leaf node let new_leaf = keccak::hashv(&[new_message.as_bytes(), ctx.accounts.sender.key().as_ref()]).to_bytes();

     // Log the new message for indexers using the noop program